MeHAF Community Advisory Committee

 Sara Squires, MPPM

-Sara Squires received her undergraduate degree from Wheaton College (MA) and a Master's from USM's Muskie School of Public Service in 2010.
+Sara Squires (she/her) received her undergraduate degree from Wheaton College (MA) and a Master's from USM's Muskie School of Public Service in 2010.
 She joined Disability Rights Maine (DRM) as an intake coordinator in September 2002 and was later named Public Policy Director.
 Sara supervises DRM’s information and referral unit, while also coordinating the agency’s policy work and overseeing data management for reporting and quality assurance purposes.
 She is a past Chair and current member of the MaineCare Advisory Committee and served a term on the mPower Loan Board, which oversees Maine's adaptive equipment loan program.
 In addition to her collaborations with the Secretary of State’s Office to provide training at its annual conference for municipal clerks and registrars, Sara has also offered training around such topics as Ableism and working with individuals with disabilities.

 Joby Thoyalil, MPA